hohler/Mensa-Webservice/README.md

 ```

 ####Get daily menu plan on a specific day
-Valid values for the placeholder {day} are: monday,tuesday,wednesday,...
+Valid values for the placeholder {day} are: monday, tuesday, wednesday, thursday and friday.
 ```
 http://mensa.xonix.ch/v1/mensas/1/weeklyplan/{day}
 ```